Nonresponse Bias: What to Avoid When Creating Surveys

 1. Reconsider your survey's trigger and timing.

-You want to present your survey at a moment when participants will be most likely to respond.
-Further, the survey should only take a few minutes to complete.
+You want to present your survey at a moment when participants are most likely to respond.
+Furthermore, the survey should only take a few minutes to complete.
 Approaching people at the right time and in the right way will make it easier for you to encourage them to participate.

-Your customer journey map is an excellent resource to use when reviewing your survey's timing.
-You can look for moments of delight where customers would want to share an experience, or you can look for pain points where people would want to voice their criticisms.
+Your customer journey map is an excellent resource you can use to pinpoint the right moment to dispatch your survey.
+You can look for moments of delight where customers want to share an experience or for pain points where people want to voice their criticisms.

 Targeting these memorable interactions is the key to approaching participants at the optimal point in their customer journey.